seduval/implem-quad-sbox/README.md

 For details on the tool, please read the article.

-In case of need, please contact Marie Bolzer <marie.bolzer@loria.fr> and Sébastien Duval <sebastien.duval@loria.fr>.
+In case of need, please contact Marie Bolzer <marie.bolzer@univ-lorraine.fr> and Sébastien Duval <sebastien.duval@loria.fr>.

 ## Roadmap
 In the future, we plan to make the tool work on more than quadratic S-boxes.